zeroviscosity/ucr-har-analysis/README.md

 combines the training and test datasets before summarizing the observations and saving the resulting dataset as a CSV file called `tidy.csv`.

-The `CODEBOOK.md` file contains a description of the resulting tidy dataset, along with a detailed description of the steps taken in creating it.
+The `CodeBook.md` file contains a description of the resulting tidy dataset, along with a description of the steps taken in creating it.